varun123-lab/AICareerAgent/README.md

 # AI Career Agent

-This project is an AI Career Agent website that connects users with career advice and job opportunities using a Python backend and a web frontend built with React.
+AI Career Agent is helps users navigate career discovery, skill development, resume building, and interview preparation—all in one place.
+Designed for students, job seekers, and career changers, the platform leverages the power of Agents to deliver personalized guidance, making it easier to build a future-ready career.

 ## Project Structure